eavonius/powerdelivery/credentials.markdown

 <h3>Step 1.
 Generate a credential key</h3>

-Powerdelivery can write credentials provided to it into an encrypted file so the user is not prompted when deployment starts.
-The encryption uses a key you must generate. *Whoever has access to this key will be able to decrypt the credentials stored with your source code*, so record the key somewhere safe, don't put it under source control, and only hand it out to those who you trust!
+Powerdelivery can save credentials in an encrypted file so users are not prompted when deployment starts.
+The file is encrypted using a key that you must generate. *Whoever has access to this key will be able to decrypt the credentials stored with your source code*, so record the key somewhere safe, don't put it under source control, and only hand it out to those who you trust!

 The PowerShell session below demonstrates this using the [New-DeliveryCredentialKey](reference.html#new_deliverycredentialkey_cmdlet) cmdlet: